United States (Washington, D.C.)

 Callie hasn’t lost sight of the big ambition: “Our goal has always been to create a network of youth funded reserves around the world.
 Right now we’re scoping out the possibility of doing a Marine Protected Area, and preparing our next land conservation initiative in Latin America.”

-AtlasEvent ► Bella Lack will be speaking at our Fixing the Future event in Barcelona.
+AtlasEvent ► Bella Lack will be speaking at our Fixing the Future Festival in Barcelona.
 More info and tickets here.

 Callie Broaddus, Founder